aspose-barcode/Aspose.BarCode-Products/barcode/en/python-java/_index.md

                     QR Code Generation
                 </h2>
                 <p>
-                    API has the capability to create barcodes of multiple types including DataMatrix, Aztec, Pdf417, multiple MacroPdf417 barcodes for large or multiple code text values.
-Here is the code for QR code generation.
+                    This barcode API has the capability to generate barcodes of the mostly used 2D types, including Data Matrix, Aztec Code, PDF417, and so on, for large or non-standard values to be encoded.
+The following code sample describes QR Code generation.
                 </p>
                 {{< blocks/products/pf/agp/feature-section2 >}}
 <!-- BEGIN LCS -->